-So here is our list of questions you must ask when thinking of taking on a CFO.
+So here our 5 questions you must ask when choosing your CFO.

 1. Can You Work With Them?